-- a.
-Option I2.2a if it provides supporting documentation to verify that supplier contracts specify these requirements.
-For example see HP's Supplier Code of Conduct, which delineates all supplier compliance requirements (https://h20195.www2.hp.com/v2/getpdf.aspx/c04797684). - b.
-Option I2.2b if it describes how suppliers receive training on compliance with its MRSL. - c.
-Option I2.2c if it provides supporting documentation to verify that the MRSL is updated at least annually. - d.
-Option 12.2d if it provides a publicly available link to its MRSL.
+- Option I2.2a if it provides supporting documentation to verify that supplier contracts specify these requirements.
+For example see HP's Supplier Code of Conduct, which delineates all supplier compliance requirements (https://h20195.www2.hp.com/v2/getpdf.aspx/c04797684). - Option I2.2b if it describes how suppliers receive training on compliance with its MRSL. - Option I2.2c if it provides supporting documentation to verify that the MRSL is updated at least annually. - Option I2.2d if it provides a publicly available link to its MRSL.
 Note that if you also answer "yes" to Question D2, the link to your chemicals policy will be included in the public listing of your responses on the Chemical Footprint Project's website.
 Many companies publicly post their MRSL.

-QUESTION 13: DATA COLLECTION (5 points)
+Question I3: Data Collection (5 points)

-Question I3 seeks to understand the scope of the information collected from your suppliers on chemicals used in manufacturing chemistries.
+Question I3 seeks to understand the scope of the information you collect from suppliers on chemicals in used in manufacturing operations.